Professor Julian Sefton-Green

 Professor Tania Aspland

-Professor Tania Aspland is the Dean of Education Policy and Strategy at Australian Catholic University, a role through which she provides strategic leadership by analyzing and shaping the University's directions in teacher education policy.
+Professor Tania Aspland is the Dean of Education Policy and Strategy at Australian Catholic University, a role through which she provides strategic leadership by analysing and shaping the University's directions in teacher education policy.
 Tania has extensive experience in policy work and has held a number of positions in strategic leadership, both through her previous role as ACU's Executive Dean of Education and Arts, as well as through her current presidential role for the Australian Council of Deans of Education and as a member of the Board of Australian Institute for Teaching and School Leadership (AITSL).
 Previously, Tania has had held senior roles at the University of Adelaide, University of Hong Kong, University of Western Australia, University of the Sunshine Coast, Edith Cowan University, and Queensland University of Technology.
 She has a long and prestigious career in teacher education and brings significant insight into the discourse around teacher education policy and directions in higher education in general.